pgRouting/workshop/docs/chapters/wrapper.rst

 .. rubric:: Problem description

 * The driver wants to go from vertex 33180347 to vertex 253908904.
-* The driver is asking uisng osm_id
+* The driver is asking using osm_id
 * The output must have:

-  * seq for ordering and unique id
+  * seq for ordering and unique row identifier,
-  * the name of the segments.
+  * the name of the segments,
-  * the geometry
+  * the geometry,
   * the cost in seconds

 .. rubric:: Query